Deploy a Web Application on AWS Amplify

 GETTING STARTED GUIDE

-In this module, you will create a new web application and configure Amplify
+In this module, you deploy your web application using Amplify built-in CI\CD pipeline

 What You Will Learn